Dhaka Capitals: BPL 10

 In October 2023, the team changed its name to Durdanto Dhaka after Newtex Group took over the ownership.
 The team debuted in 2024 Bangladesh Premier League with a new look.
 The team's iconic Player was Taskin Ahmed.
 Direct Signing players include Mosaddek Hossain, Shoriful Islam as well as Naim Sheikh.
 Overseas Players include Saim Ayub, Alex Ross, Usman Qadir, Gulbadin Naib, Sean Williams, Adam Rossington and Sadeera Samarawickrama.
 However, the team suffered from heavy defeats throughout the tournament by just winning a single game in their opening match against their arch rival Comilla Victorians in BPL Clasico and enduring 11 consecutive losses.

 BPL 11

 The Dhaka Capitals franchise had accumulated immense hype and enthusiasm under the new ownership of megastar Shakib Khan.
 A theme song was also uploaded on its social media platforms featuring numerous celebrities and cricketers.

 However, the team failed to leave up to its hype and had a disappointing campaign by just securing three wins and incurring eight losses.

-The squad consisted of popular local players such as Litton Das, Mustafizur Rahman and Tanzid Hasan Tamim.
+The squad consisted of popular local players such as Litton Das, Mustafizur Rahman and Tanzid Hasan.
 Its overseas collection included well-known players such as Johnson Charles, Saim Ayub, Thisara Perera, Amir Hamza, Jason Roy and Stephen Eskinazi.